Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Introduction

 \section{Introduction}

-In recent years, since pulmonary diseases\cite{Decramer2008COPDAA,Marcus2000LungCM,Nunes2017AsthmaCA} have become the leading causes of global mortality~\cite{Quaderi2018TheUG}, pulmonary research has gained increasing attention.
-In studies related to pulmonary disease, understanding pulmonary anatomies through medical imaging is important due to the known association between pulmonary disease and inferred metrics from lung CT images~\cite{Charbonnier2019AirwayWT,Kirby2019ComputedTT,Qin2019AirwayNetAV,Shaw2002TheRO,doi:10.1148/radiology.219.2.r01ma26498,Shen2014CTbasePA}.
+In recent years, since pulmonary diseases~\citep{Decramer2008COPDAA,Marcus2000LungCM,Nunes2017AsthmaCA} have become the leading causes of global mortality~\citep{Quaderi2018TheUG}, pulmonary research has gained increasing attention.
+In studies related to pulmonary disease, understanding pulmonary anatomies through medical imaging is important due to the known association between pulmonary disease and inferred metrics from lung CT images~\citep{Charbonnier2019AirwayWT,Kirby2019ComputedTT,Qin2019AirwayNetAV,Shaw2002TheRO,doi:10.1148/radiology.219.2.r01ma26498,Shen2014CTbasePA}.

-The tree-shaped pulmonary structures---airways, arteries, and veins, as depicted by Fig. \ref{fig:dataset}---have high branching factors and play a crucial role in the respiratory system in the lung.
-Multi-class semantic segmentation of the pulmonary trees, where each class represents a specific division or branch of tree according to the medical definition of the pulmonary segments, is an effective approach to modeling their intricacies.
-In pulmonary tree labeling, the derived quantitative characteristics~\cite{Kirby2019ComputedTT,Smith987,Shaw2002TheRO} not only associate with lung diseases and pulmonary-related medical applications~\cite{doi:10.1148/radiology.219.2.r01ma26498,Shen2014CTbasePA} but are also crucial for surgical navigation~\cite{Qin2019AirwayNetAV}.
-This work focuses on methodologies for efficient and accurate anatomical labeling of pulmonary airways, arteries, and veins.
+The complex tree-shaped pulmonary structures---airways, arteries, and veins, as depicted by Fig. \ref{fig:dataset}---have high branching factors and play a crucial role in the respiratory system in the lung.
+Multi-class semantic segmentation of the pulmonary trees in volumetric images, where each class represents a specific division or branch of the tree according to the medical definition of the pulmonary segments, is an effective approach to modeling their intricacies, with the challenge primarily lying in the bifurcation locations and distal branches~\citep{TNN}.
+In pulmonary tree labeling, the derived quantitative characteristics~\citep{Kirby2019ComputedTT,Smith987,Shaw2002TheRO} not only associate with lung diseases and pulmonary-related medical applications~\citep{doi:10.1148/radiology.219.2.r01ma26498,Shen2014CTbasePA} but are also crucial for surgical navigation~\citep{Qin2019AirwayNetAV}.
+This work focuses on investigating and developing deep-learning methods for efficient and accurate anatomical labeling of pulmonary airways, arteries, and veins.